 - Turns you into an abusive boss

-6 Surprising Benefits Of A Daily Nap
+6 Amazing Benefits of A Daily Nap

 Fortunately, where there’s a will, there’s a way.
 Taking a nap, as a stress-relieving technique, can facilitate the process of reversing these early symptoms of stress, and put you in a happier mood.
 By the way, happiness is the ultimate currency, as positive psychologist Tal Ben-Shahar says.

-1. Naps Reduce Risk Of Heart Attacks
+1. Naps Reduce Risk of Heart Attacks

 Companies nowadays are encouraging what was once considered a taboo – sleep on the job.
 Twenty to thirty minutes of rest can significantly improve a person’s productivity as well as heart health.